 - Personalize your user experience including offering you personalized marketing and offers

-- Better understand your interest in products and services
+- Better understand your interest in other CIBC products and services

-- Evaluate the effectiveness of our websites, communications, marketing, or offers and promotions
+- Evaluate the effectiveness of our sites, communications, marketing, or offers and promotions

-- Enhance online security including preventing and detecting security threats and criminal activities
+- Enhance digital security including preventing and detecting security threats and criminal activities

-CIBC may from time-to-time offer mobile applications or services that use location information.
-If you choose to use such applications or services, CIBC may, if your location-aware device settings allow us, collect information about your location to provide you with the applications or services you request.
+CIBC may offer mobile applications or services that use location information.
+If you choose to use such applications or services, CIBC may, if your geolocation device settings allow us, collect information about your location to provide you with the applications or services you request.

-We may also use location information to personalize your user experience including through website content, marketing, or offers for products and services.
-For example, we may use general geographical location derived from your IP address (e.g., city) to customize CIBC website pages for you.
+We may also use location information to personalize your user experience including through site or mobile app content, marketing, or offers for products and services.
+For example, we may use general geographical location derived from your IP address (e.g., city) to customize CIBC site pages for you.

 Protecting the security of your personal information and the financial transactions you conduct online is of utmost importance.
-We use multiple layers of protection when you access any of our online products or services, such as CIBC Online Banking, including:
+We use multiple layers of protection when you access any of our digital products or services, such as digital banking, including:

-- Web browser encryption: all browsers supported by CIBC online services offer industry standard encryption.
+- Web browser encryption: all browsers supported by CIBC digital services offer industry standard encryption.
 This provides a high level of protection for transmitting confidential data over the Internet.

 - Firewalls: we have secure firewalls designed to prevent unauthorized access to our systems.

-- Monitoring: we monitor activity on CIBC online services to enhance security and to protect your personal information.
+- Monitoring: we monitor activity on CIBC digital services to enhance security and to protect your personal information.